Growing Beetroot - Tips

 this will cause the root to bleed and loss of color will result.

-Few ailments bother beetroot.
+Few ailments bother beets.
 Brown

 spots may develop on older leaves that could indicate the presence of